TZTsai/Calang/README.md

 # A small but powerful calculator

-Run "python calc.py" to start the program
+Run "python calc.py" to start the program.

 In this calculator, there are four types of values: Number, List, Range and Function.
 Every evaluation will return a value of one of these four types.